 The DL2700, DL2800, DL3000 etc are similar in many ways.
-The main difference is the DL2700 is less expensive but the others have an audit trail along with more user codes.
+The main difference is the DL2700 is less expensive but the others are wweatherproof and have an audit trail along with more user codes.
 The DL1200 is for aluminum and glass storefront doors.
 The PL3000 doesn’t have a keypad and is prox only to improve resistance to vandalism.
 The PDL3000 has both pin and prox entry and can be set up for two factor authentication (have to enter pin code and have prox credentials).
 Click on the model numbers in the preceding sentence to see all of the differences.

 - All are battery-powered with 5 2AA batteries.
 The batteries last over 1 year under normal conditions